Southside, West Virginia

 Southside is an unincorporated community in Mason County, West Virginia, United States.
 Southside is located near the Kanawha River south of Leon.
-It is currently served by U.S. Route 35, but will be bypassed once the planned upgrading of that route into a four-lane highway is complete.
+It is served by West Virginia Route 817, which follows a former routing of U.S. Route 35, and by U.S. Route 35 itself, which bypasses the community to the west.

 Located near Southside are the Couch-Artrip House and Elm Grove, both of which are listed on the National Register of Historic Places.